-- 10.2.1.1 Where the performance of an employee in carrying out his or her duties is identified by the manager as being unsatisfactory, the manager should specify the nature of the problem and the remedies that are required. - 10.2.1.2 A claim of unsatisfactory performance shall usually not in that first instance be sufficient to initiate the disciplinary warning procedure.
+- Where the performance of an employee in carrying out their duties is identified by the manager as being unsatisfactory, the manager should specify the nature of the problem and the remedies that are required. - 10.2.1.2 A claim of unsatisfactory performance shall usually not in that first instance be sufficient to initiate the disciplinary warning procedure.
 Only when adequate guidance and opportunity for training to remedy shortcomings has been given, followed by a reasonable period to improve performance, should continued unsatisfactory performance then constitute sufficient cause for initiating the disciplinary warning procedure.